-Studio City includes self-managed luxury hotel facilities with approximately 1,600 hotel rooms, all elegantly furnished and complete with services and amenities to match.
+Studio City includes self-managed luxury hotel facilities with approximately 2,493 hotel rooms, all elegantly furnished and complete with services and amenities to match.
 The hotel facilities include indoor and outdoor swimming pools, beauty salon, spa, fitness centers and other amenities.
-The Studio City hotel features two distinct towers, enabling it to provide a variety of accommodation selections to visitors.
+The Studio City hotel now features four distinct towers, enabling it to provide a variety of accommodation selections to visitors.
+The newly-opened W Macau hotel tower offers 557 rooms with nine room types which range in size from 37 square meters to 257 square meters, while Epic Tower offers 338 suites with eight room types which range in size from 67 square meters to 550 square meters.
 The premium all-suite Star Tower offers approximately 600 suites complete with lavish facilities and dedicated services for a luxury retreat.
 There are six types of suites which range in size from the Star Premier King Suite at 62 square meters to the Star Grand Deluxe Suite at 211 square meters which includes a living room, dining room and a separate bedroom.
 Personalized check-in, private indoor heated pool and health club can be enjoyed by all Star Tower guests.
 The Celebrity Tower with approximately 1,000 rooms brings a deluxe hotel experience to a board range of travelers, which includes access to all of the entertainment facilities offered by Studio City.
-It offers eleven different room packages ranging from the Celebrity King at 42 square meters to the Celebrity Deluxe Suite at 95 square meters.
+It offers eleven different room types ranging from the Celebrity King at 42 square meters to the Celebrity Deluxe Suite at 95 square meters.
 The following table sets forth certain data with respect to our hotel for the years indicated:

 For the For the Year Ended December 31,

-2022 2021 2020
+2023 2022 2021

-Average daily rate (US\$) 111 123 128
+Average daily rate (US\$) 153 111 123

-REVPAR (US\$) 31 62 36
+REVPAR (US\$) 137 31 62

-Occupancy rate 28% 51% 28%
+Occupancy rate 90% 28% 51%

-Studio City's Star Tower garnered the Forbes Travel Guide Five-Star recognition for the sixth consecutive year in 2023.
-It also achieved the Sharecare Health Security VERIFIED® with Forbes Travel Guide certification in 2020, recognizing its commitment to creating a culture of accountability and following global best practices to heighten health security.
+Studio City's Star Tower garnered the Forbes Travel Guide Five-Star recognition for the seventh consecutive year in 2024.